 - Brute-force attacks, which involve trying every possible combination of characters until the right one is found.

-- Dictionary attacks, where the attackers try common words and phrases.
+- Dictionary attacks, where inolve the attackers trying to use common words and phrases.

 - Credential stuffing, which involves using previously stolen usernames and passwords on multiple sites.